MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

     1. Set the application settings to enable the preinstalled site extension `ApplicationInsightsAgent`.
 For more information, see [Enable through PowerShell](#enable-through-powershell).
     1. Manually remove the private site extension named **Application Insights extension for Azure App Service**.

 If the upgrade is done from a version before 2.5.1, check that the `ApplicationInsights` DLLs are removed from the application bin folder.
-For more information, see [Troubleshooting steps](#troubleshooting).
+For more information, see [Troubleshooting](#troubleshooting).

 ## [Java](#tab/java)

-The Application Insights Java version is updated automatically as part of App Services updates.
+The Application Insights Java version is updated automatically as part of App Service updates.
 If you encounter an issue that got fixed in the latest version of the Application Insights Java agent, you can update it manually.

 1. Upload the Java agent jar file to App Service.